tchleung/tomayto_tomahto/README.md

 <!--te-->

 ## **Background and Motivation**
 A quick way to tell apart an American from a British person is to have them pronounce the word "tomato".
-Although they both speak English, their pronounciation is different (aka "accent").
+Although they both speak English, their pronunciation is different (aka "accent").
 The same applies to Mandarin Chinese as well.
 You can generally distinguish if someone is from Beijing or Shanghai by their accent.
 However, it only applies if you are very familiar with the language itself.
 <br/><br/>
 I was born and raised in Hong Kong, where we were taught three languages in school (Cantonese, English and Mandarin Chinese).
-However, Mandarin was not a language that I got to very often in our day-to-day lives.
+However, Mandarin was not a language that I got to use very often in our day-to-day lives.
 After I moved to the US, my Mandarin has seemingly improved as I have made friends with many Mandarin-speakers from Mainland China and Taiwan, but it is still quite difficult for me to tell apart their accent sometimes.
 <br/><br/>
 Can a machine do it better?
 As a data scientist, I have two goals for this project:
 1. Train a CNN to classify whether a given Mandarin speaker is from Mainland China or Taiwan